Does Antivirus Slow Down Your Computer?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Running your computer without your software active is an excellent start to diagnosing the problem.
-If your computer runs smoothly, the antivirus could be the issue.
-There are ways to optimize your AV if this is the case.
-There are also other options if you think your program is beyond saving.
+Disabling your antivirus temporarily and rebooting is an excellent start to diagnosing the problem.
+If your computer runs noticeably faster, the antivirus is likely contributing to the slowdown.
+There are ways to optimize your software if that's the case — and other options if you think it's time for a change.

 In this article